robookwus/NLP-Analysis--floods-Ahrtal-Jun21/README.md

 Our main focus here is to find the answers to the following major questions:

-1: Total number of tweets (frequency) each day before and after the floods.\n
+1: Total number of tweets (frequency) each day before and after the floods.
 2: Overall intensity of all the tweets pre- and post- event.\n
 3: Overall intensity of the tweets of the same users pre- and post- event.\n